 - ANT 2 - LTE antenna

 - ANT 3 - LoRaWAN antenna

-- Connect the PoE Output cable to the Gateway Ethernet connector.
-Connect the PoE Input cable to the network connection device.
+- Connect the PoE injector output cable to the Gateway Ethernet connector.
+Connect the PoE input cable to your network.

 The ODU GUI is a web interface to configure all network settings.
 The ODU GUI uses the IP address assigned by the Gateway to enter the network setting page.